 Pistol Whip is an action game that takes the players into action scenes.
 Some of the features include paired pulse-pounding pace of an FPS with the flow-state energy of a music game in a cinematic symphony of violence, the freedom to choose their own rhythms, infiltrating a fever dream of hand-crafted scenes, from bank heists to Android uprisings, each uniquely designed to music.
 It features EDM artists from Kannibalen Records, including Apashe, HVDES, and Black Tiger Sex Machine.
 This is priced at $24.99.

-Racket Fury is a table-tennis VR game that features a singleplayer campaign set against 16 opponents.
-It comes in two modes, Arcade and Simulation modes with 5 different sceneries.
-To deliver the most realistic characters’ movements, Oculus relied upon motion capture data for their animations.
+Racket Fury is a table-tennis VR game featuring a single-player campaign against 16 opponents.
+It comes in two modes, Arcade and Simulation modes, with 5 different sceneries.
+Oculus relied upon motion capture data for their animations to deliver the most realistic characters’ movements.
 This game is priced at $19.99.

 The Thrill of the Fight